 The obligations also interact and at times compete.
-Given the continuous, real-time nature of the scheduling and dispatch process, there must be a clear approach to prioritising these obligations to ensure that a technically feasible and consistent scheduling and dispatch solution is achieved to the maximum extent possible
+Given the continuous, real-time nature of the scheduling and dispatch process, there must be a clear approach to prioritising these obligations to ensure that a technically feasible and consistent scheduling and dispatch solution is achieved to the maximum extent possible.

-Based on the hierarchy of obligations outlined in Figure 1 we prioritise these scheduling and dispatch process obligations in the following order:
+We prioritise these scheduling and dispatch process obligations in the following order:

-- 1. Ensuring operational security;
+- 1. Ensuring operational security.

 - 2. Maximising priority dispatch generation; and

 - 3. Efficient operation of the SEM.